 As it turns out, our morning drive is a marvellous experience.
-The Full Moon sets behind a mountain, while a blanket of fog covers fields with grazing cattle.
+The Full Moon sets behind a mountain, while a blanket of fog is covering a field with grazing cattle.
 It is daylight, when we arrive at Karate.
 We have learned that we can park our car at a pulperia – a small grocery store, selling daily supplies and soft drinks.
-The owner gets grumpy, when we park our car in front of his ’fine’ store – we have to park behind it!
+The owner gets grumpy, when we park our car in front of his ’fancy’ store.
+We must park behind it!
 How on Earth were we supposed to know?

-However, he soon calms down, and we can start our hike along the beach, where coconut trees (Cocos nucifera), beach almond (Terminalia catappa), and a few other tree species grow.
-On numerous spots, lots of debris has been washed ashore, and among this debris, many coconuts have sprouted.
+However, he soon calms down, and we can commence our hike along the beach, where the vegetation is dominated by coconut palms (Cocos nucifera), beach almond (Terminalia catappa), and a few other trees.
+On numerous spots, lots of debris has been washed ashore, and many coconuts have sprouted here.
 The beach is alive with hermit crabs of all sizes, transporting their protective snail shells, which come in all sorts of shapes – round, oblong, spiraled.
 The tracks of the hermit crabs create fine patterns around pebbles on the beach.

-A common black-hawk (Buteogallus anthracinus), which mainly feeds on crabs, is sitting in a palm tree, and in an area of low coastal rocks, a bare-throated tiger-heron (Tigrisoma mexicanum) is feeding in a rock-pool, while long lines of brown pelicans (Pelecanus occidentalis) glide effortlessly along the coast.
-Occasionally, one of the birds will plunge headlong into the water from a great height, indicating a school of fish.
+A common black-hawk (Buteogallus anthracinus), which mainly feeds on crabs, is sitting in a palm tree, whereas a bare-throated tiger-heron (Tigrisoma mexicanum) is feeding in a rock-pool in an area of low coastal rocks.
+Long lines of brown pelicans (Pelecanus occidentalis) glide effortlessly along the coast.
+Occasionally, several birds plunge headlong into the water from a great height, indicating a school of fish.
 For a long time, a white-nosed coati (Nasua narica) walks on the beach in front of us.
 Like their near relatives, the raccoons, these long-nosed creatures are omnivorous, often feeding along the coast.

-As we intend to get up around 5 a.m. to experience morning life in the rainforest, we go to bed early.
-At dawn, the howler monkeys are making a racket, and we observe several forest birds, among others a great curassow (Crax rubra) and two great tinamous (Tinamus major).
+We retire early, as we intend to get up around 5 a.m. to experience morning life in the rainforest.
+At dawn, the howler monkeys are making a racket, and we observe several forest birds, including a great curassow (Crax rubra) and two great tinamous (Tinamus major).
 Tinamous resemble game birds, but constitute an ancient order of their own, Tinamiformes.
-On our way back towards the lodge, we have great luck, spotting an ocelot (Leopardus pardalis), crossing the runway about 200 metres away.
+On our way back towards the lodge, we have great luck, spotting an ocelot (Leopardus pardalis), which crosses the runway about 200 m away.